 THE CYCLE OF CHRONIC SORROW

 - Loss and grief are a difficult, yet normal part of life.
-Acknowledging as honestly as possible how we feel is a necessary first step.
+Acknowledging how we feel as honestly as possible is a necessary first step.
 As our symptoms wax and wane or we cycle into and out of remission, we become familiar with the cycle of sorrow.

 - As we recognize familiar patterns, we’re reminded that we’ve felt this before, that we’ve navigated this cycle and survived.